-In November 1842, Rev. Edward Sorin, C.S.C., first laid eyes on the 524 acres bequeathed to the Congregation of Holy Cross to build a Catholic university.
-He must have appreciated the ash trees, oaks, hickories and maples that surrounded St. Mary’s and St. Joseph’s lakes.
-Sorin also knew what new trees could do for the landscape.
-The double-maple-lined paths leading from Notre Dame Avenue to the Main Building represent his idea of a lush, green “grand avenue” linking South Bend to campus.
+When the University's founder Rev. Edward Sorin, C.S.C. first laid eyes on the 524 acres bequeathed to the Congregation of Holy Cross to build a Catholic university, he would have seen the ash trees, oaks, hickories and maples that surround St. Mary’s and St. Joseph’s lakes.
+But he also knew what new trees could do for the landscape.
+It was his vision to have the double-maple-lined paths leading from Notre Dame Avenue to the Main Building.

-It would be the second time that Barbara and Ron Hellenthal, both faculty in the Department of Biological Sciences, would conduct such research.
+It would be the second time that Hellenthal, associate professional speciallist in the Department of Biological Sciences, and husband Ron Hellenthal, professor emeritus, would conduct such research.
 In 1993, to celebrate the University’s sesquicentennial, their work was published in the book “Trees, Shrubs and Vines on the University of Notre Dame Campus.”
 Ron managed the data and Barbara was a co-author.

-About two years before the 175th anniversary, campus leaders caught wind of the Hellenthals’ project and considered how it could be expanded to also catalog the condition of each planting as well as the locations of donor memorial tree plaques, among other things.
+About two years before the 175th, campus leaders caught wind of the Hellenthals’ project and considered how it could be expanded to also catalog the condition of each planting as well as the locations of donor memorial tree plaques, among other things.

 A gift to Landscape Services from Tom and Lucy Korth for campus beautification got things started by covering the cost for the undergraduate researchers who worked with Barbara and Ron.
 The expanded project would make data work harder for the University and is a shining example of synergism between academic and administrative offices.